 Catalan separatist politicians win new EU legal victory

-BRUSSELS (AP) — The European Union’s top court said Friday that it wants a lower court to re-consider its decision to prevent fugitive former Catalan leader Carles Puigdemont from taking a seat in the European Parliament, in a fresh legal victory for secessionist politicians from the Spanish region.
+BRUSSELS (AP) — The European Union’s top court on Friday overturned a decision preventing fugitive former Catalan leader Carles Puigdemont from taking a seat in the European Parliament, in a fresh legal victory for secessionist politicians from the Spanish region.

-Puigdemont and former Catalan health Toni Comin appealed to the EU’s General Court to overturn a Spanish legal decision effectively disqualifying them from sitting in the assembly despite winning seats in the May European elections.
+In July, Puigdemont and former Catalan health minister Toni Comin appealed to the EU’s General Court after the Spanish justice authorities effectively disqualified them from sitting in the assembly despite winning seats in the May European elections.

 But the court rejected their request.
 It found that because the Spanish authorities didn't include their names on a list of lawmakers sent to the EU assembly, “the applicants were not officially declared as elected.”